-This should not necessarily be a barrier to setting up the trust, but should be taken into consideration when reviewing the full costs of settlement.
+This should not necessarily be a barrier to setting up the trust but should be taken into consideration when reviewing the full costs of settlement.

-There can also be frictional tax costs associated with settling assets into trust, such as tax costs relating to disposal.
+There can also be frictional tax costs associated with settling assets into a trust, such as tax costs relating to disposal.
 In many cases, these can be reduced or eliminated with the use of holdover reliefs, which we can discuss with you.

 Discretionary trusts provide the most flexibility, as the trustees (who have effective control over the assets) have complete discretion as to whether an income of capital is paid out to the trust’s beneficiaries.

 For a discretionary trust, distributions of either income or capital can be made.

 For an income distribution, this will be treated as having a 45% income tax credit attached to it.
 However, an added complication will be whether the trust has paid sufficient tax to cover the 45% tax credit.

 We can discuss the implications of this with you, and explore alternative options to manage any tax payments.

 Capital distributions can also be made by a discretionary, and potentially an Interest in Possession (IIP) or Immediate Post-Death Interest in Possession (IPDI) trust also.

 In the case of a capital distribution, no tax credit attaches to this, however, there will most likely be a requirement for the trust to report the capital payment to HMRC within six months of the end of the month of distribution.
 For a discretionary trust, there may be an IHT charge payable, depending on the values involved.

 If you are a trustee of a trust and wish to make a payment to a beneficiary, we can discuss your options with you.